-Cardano has grown into one of the most respected ecosystems in crypto, but to make the most of it, you need the right Cardano wallet.
+Cardano has grown into one of the most respected ecosystems in crypto, and choosing one of the best Cardano wallets is the easiest way to get more out of your ADA (₳).
+But to make the most of it, you need the right Cardano wallet.

 I’ve spent years testing and using different wallets across the Cardano blockchain, and after trying multiple options, I have narrowed it down to my top choices.